 1. Blue Mountains: Enjoy A Traditional Roast

 Although many Australians still celebrate Christmas in Australia food with a traditional roast in December, the intense heat during this time of the year can make it a little difficult to truly enjoy the feast.
 This is why you should head to the Blue Mountains in July for a traditional celebration complete with a crackling fire.
 You can enjoy a Yuletide experience in any of the many hotels and restaurants in the Blue Mountains.
+Looking for more options on where to spend christmas in australia?
+Read further!

 Must Visit: The Lookout restaurant, which gives you jaw-dropping views of the Three Sisters and surrounding valleys